-United Nations Secretary-General Ban Ki-moon, 2007
+United Nations Secretary-General Ban Ki-moon, 20071

-Climate change is a hunger risk multiplier, threatening to undermine hard-won gains in eradicating hunger and poverty.
-According to recent data and studies, the impact of climate change on hunger and undernutrition presents a real threat to the poorest and most vulnerable people.
+Climate change is a hunger risk multiplier, threatening to undermine hard-won gains in eradicating hunger and poverty and affecting the lives and livelihoods of the poorest and most vulnerable and food-insecure people.

-In 2007, the Secretary-General named climate change as one of three United Nations priorities and the defining challenge of our time, and appealed to all United Nations agencies to address climate change issues within their mandates.
-The Economic and Social Council of the United Nations adopted the 2007 resolution that the United Nations and Member States should "support adaptation to the effects of climate change and strengthen disaster risk reduction and early warning systems in order to minimize the humanitarian consequences of natural disasters, including the impact of climate change."
-At the 2009 World Summit on Food Security, the Secretary-General referred to the deep interconnections of climate change with food security and hunger.
+In 2007, the Secretary-General identified climate change as a defining challenge of our time and made it one of three United Nations priorities, appealing to all United Nations agencies to address climate change issues within their mandates.
+The same year, the Economic and Social Council of the United Nations stipulated that the United Nations and Member States should "support adaptation to the effects of climate change and strengthen disaster risk reduction and early warning systems in order to minimize the humanitarian consequences of natural disasters, including the impact of climate change."
+At the 2009 World Summit on Food Security, the Secretary-General further underlined the deep interconnections of climate change with food security and hunger, saying there can be no food security without environmental security.

-WFP is engaged in broad consultations and collaboration with partners and is developing its policy and strategic approach gradually to ensure the appropriateness, efficiency and sustainability of WFP's contribution to the response to climate change.
+WFP has engaged in broad consultations with experts and partners and is developing its policy and strategic approach gradually to ensure the appropriateness, efficiency and sustainability of WFP's unique contribution to the global response to climate change.
+WFP aims to finalize its climate change policy by the end of 2012, and is drafting its policy on disaster risk reduction, also relevant to climate change issues, which will be submitted to the Board for approval in November 2011.

-This note informs the Board about how WFP can contribute to supporting governments and communities in their efforts to achieve food security in the face of climate change.
-WFP has comparative advantages through its experience in food security interventions that can support adaptation and disaster risk reduction.
-WFP relies on important partnerships to address the multidimensional challenge of climate change.
+This note informs the Board about ways in which WFP can contribute to supporting governments and communities in their efforts to achieve food security in the context of climate change.
+WFP has important comparative advantages through its experience in food security interventions that can support adaptation and disaster risk reduction.

-WFP is already in a strong position to develop a coherent response to climate change risks related to hunger and undernutrition.
-The challenge ahead is to consolidate capacities and mainstream climate change further into WFP's strategic and programming frameworks.
+Building on partnerships that complement and leverage its capacities, WFP is already in a strong position to develop a coherent response to climate change risks as they relate to hunger and undernutrition.
+The challenge ahead is to consolidate such capacities and mainstream climate change further into WFP's strategic and programming frameworks.

-&lt;sup>1 United Nations Secretary-General's Speech at the United Nations Framework Convention on Climate Change (UNFCCC) Conference in Bali 2007:
+1 United Nations Secretary-General's Speech at the United Nations Framework Convention on Climate Change (UNFCCC) Conference in Bali 2007: www.un.org/apps/news/infocus/sgspeeches/statments-full.asp?statID=161

-www.un.org/apps/news/infocus/sgspeeches/statments\full.asp?statID=161.